cludwigtay/ReACT-Virginia/README.md

 Alongside input tape is cache fixed len mem.
 Static for unwritable numbers.
 Cache has 2 input 1, and 2 input 2 slots.

+# V2 Draft
+## AC Construction parameters
+Transformer makes examples with apriory of how to solve.
+The